Affiliate of the Week: West Virginia Rivers

 Through media spots and public events, including a flotilla of 60 boats on the final day, the 173-mile Elkspedition helped highlight the connections among the integrity of public lands and the downstream rivers that are enjoyed for recreation and relied on for drinking water.

-You can help secure national monument protection for Birthplace of Rivers by signing a letter to the President online — no matter where you live!
+You can help speak out for public lands conservation — no matter where you live!

 By joining WV Rivers’ email list, you can get involved in their policy work and public lands protection.
 You can also learn about volunteer opportunities and hear about some of the fun events: outings, the popular film festival, and events on public lands.